facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 ## 1. Clone the Repository
-As first step, clone the fairseq2 Git repository to your machine.
+As first step, clone the fairseq2 Git repository to your machine:

 ```sh
 git clone --recurse-submodules https://github.com/facebookresearch/fairseq2.git